mozilla/skywriter/docs/devguide/testplan.html.markdown

 ## Automated Tests ##

-Within Bespin, you can use the "test" command to run the tests for plugins.
+Within Skywriter, you can use the "test" command to run the tests for plugins.

 ## Browsers To Test In ##